 After the male shrimp has transferred sperm to the female, the female will begin to produce large quantities of eggs that she carries above her abdomen.
 After successful mating and spawning of females, the egg mass can be clearly observed attached underneath the ventral side of the abdomen as a dark mass, which contrasted with the body of this semi-transparent shrimp.

-Biologists calculated that tach female can carry from 100 to 700 eggs.
+Biologists calculated that each females can carry from 100 to 700 eggs.
 The incubation period of developing embryos ranges from 14 to 15 days.

 Rearing baby Camel Shrimp Larvae Setup